-We’ve stuck with this Advent calendar for several years and in several homes.
+We’ve stuck with this family Advent calendar for several years and in several homes.
 I place figures from the nativity scene inside the bags, as well as other ornaments and decorations.
 It’s become the backbone of what we’re doing as a family every Christmas season, whether simple or elaborate.

 From the beginning, the one-year-old got the hang of it quickly.
 She went bonkers reaching into the bag each evening to find the next surprise.
 Now with three kids, we have to coordinate an elaborate system of taking turns, ensuring that the December birthdays receive bag-opening privileges on the correct night.

 As bags are removed — or doors are opened, or the candle burns down, or whatever a given version looks like — the Advent calendar serves as the perfect visual aid for both children and adults who struggle with the concepts of time and waiting.
 The calendar is the perfect activity to turn something boring into something fun and special.
 Plus, the ideas for filling the bags are nearly endless.

 I can’t guarantee that my children will look back on this fondly, though I certainly hope they do.
-And I hope that as the years go by, the conversations that we have around the Advent Calendar will sink more deeply into all of our souls.
+And I hope that as the years go by, the conversations that we have around the Advent calendar tradition will sink more deeply into all of our souls.